darnocer/soul-science/content/blog/daily-practice.md

 ---
-title: Never a Waste of Time
+title: Daily spiritual practices
-summary: Daily spiritual practices
+summary: These are never a waste of time.
 date: 2025-02-01
 aliases:
 draft: false